beaugunderson/projects/README.md

 - json-out: export your projects to plain JSON
 - open: open a project's homepage
 - query: query your projects
-- set set an attribute to a given value for a project
+- set: set an attribute to a given value for a project

 ### Writing your own commands